hstreamdb/docs/en/develop/java-sdk/consume.md

 ## Concepts

 A client can consume data from a consumer object.
-A consumer object will join a subscription with a subscriptionID, and then the client can fetch data from the subscribed stream.
+A consumer object will join a consumer group with a subscriptionID, and then the client can fetch data from the subscribed stream.

 Each consumer object will contain a `RawRecordReceiver` and a `HRecordReceiver`, so users can consume raw records or HRecords according to their needs.

-With consumer, the client will continuously fetch data from the subscription in a background thread, also the client will periodically send heartbeats to the server to maintain the subscription.
+When you received a record from server, you should use `responder.ack()` to send an ack response to server.
+HStreamDB now support `at-least-once` consume, if you don't send acks, records will be retransmitted by the server after `ackTimeoutSecond`.

 ## Consume Records